 These easy cashew chicken lettuce wraps are made in one pot in just 20 minutes!
 A better-than-takeout recipe that the whole family will love.

 Whenever I’m craving Chinese food, this cashew chicken always comes to mind.
-It’s a healthier alternative to takeout and has such amazing flavor.
+It’s a healthier alternative to takeout like my chow mein noodles recipe and has such amazing flavor.
 We love to serve it in lettuce wraps, but you can also serve over rice or make a stir fry with steamed vegetables.

 This cashew chicken recipe is perfect for summer and one you need to put on your “must try” list.
 It’s a meal that my whole family loves and my husband and I always end up going back for seconds.
 The chicken is so tender and the sweet and tangy sauce on top is truly divine.